Traveling Revolutionary War Exhibit Coming Soon

 Free Admission

-The Davidson County Historical Museum is located in the heart of Uptown Lexington’s Historic District inside the Old Davidson County Courthouse - an impressive Greek Revival structure built in 1858.
+The Davidson County Historical Museum is located in the heart of Uptown Lexington’s Historic District and housed inside the Old Davidson County Courthouse - an impressive Greek Revival structure completed in 1858.
 Listed on the National Register of Historic Places, the Davidson County Courthouse is one of the few historic properties in the county that is open to the public.
 Much of the building’s historic architecture remains including the courtroom bar, judge’s bench, jury box, and holding cell.

 Exhibits